With Influenza season just around the corner, let’s revisit some of the VACCINE MYTHS that still exist today.

 While it is true that some vaccines contain formaldehyde, mercury, and aluminum, the amounts are incredibly small or “trace” and are not at toxic levels to the human body.

 Formaldehyde is used in vaccines to “detoxify” some bacteria and “inactivate” live viruses.
 Interestingly, our own metabolic system produces higher levels of formaldehyde than is seen in vaccines.
-Additionally, humans are exposed to formaldehyde every day in carpeting, paper towels, and some beauty produces like mascara.
+Additionally, humans are exposed to formaldehyde every day in carpeting, paper towels, and some beauty products like mascara.

 Thimerosol is a preservative currently used in very few vaccines.
 Vaccines that contain mercury contain ethylmercury NOT methylmercury which has been shown to cause “damage” to the nervous system.
 Studies have shown no change in autism rates with the switch to thimerosol-free vaccines.